- Engineering Home

-For more information on the Local Street Reconstruction Program, please see the Q&A and other attachments, or contact Joel Komarek, Project Director, at 503-697-6588.
+For more information on the Local Street Reconstruction Program, please see the Q&A and other attachments or contact Stefan Broadus, Assistant City Engineer, at 503-635-0270.

 To request that we explore the Local Street Reconstruction Program for your street, simply fill out and submit the attached Request Form.